 A permit is required anytime work is being done that involves the structural, plumbing, mechanical, gas piping or electrical components of a project.
 North Carolina State Building Code states: “No person, firm, or corporations shall erect, construct, enlarge, install, alter, repair, move, improve, remove, convert or demolish any building, structure, or service system without first obtaining a permit for such from the Building Department having jurisdiction.”
 A permit is also required whenever there is a commercial change of occupancy irregardless of whether alterations are planned or not.

 Most of the time no. However, some exceptions do apply.
 One set of NC design professional sealed plans are required for timber frame, log or alternative construction methods.
 One set of plans with the stamp of an approved agency is required for modular construction.

 Are plans required for commercial projects?

-Two sets of NC design professional sealed plans are required for commercial projects exceeding $90,000 and/or 2500 square feet.
+Yes, one paper set and one digital PDF set ([email protected]) or two paper sets.
+Projects exceeding $90,000 and/or 2500 square feet require a NC licensed design professional seal.
 Additional plans may be required by other agencies.
 Plans for smaller projects may be hand drawn to scale.